NOT-LPC/notlpc-concept/content/news/_index.md

 this list also receive [price concession alerts and updates](https://psnc.org.uk/dispensing-supply/supply-chain/generic-shortages/).

-North of Tyne LPC s currently recruiting for a Chief Officer.
+North of Tyne LPC is currently recruiting for a Chief Officer.
 Vacancy details can be found [here](https://www.indeed.co.uk/jobs?q=north%20of%20tyne%20lpc&l=North%20East&vjk=d06cc3810118ebec)

 Archived news can be found [here](/news/archive/).